-Prerequisite: MAT 113
+Prerequisite: MAT 113 or permission of the instructor.
+Offered Fall

 MAT 203 - CALCULUS AND ANALYTIC GEOMETRY II (4)

 This course includes the study of techniques of integration, applications of the definite integral, an introduction to differential equations, polar graphs, and power series.